Fooblitzky/DCS_keycaps/README.md

 ![Spacebar Sizes](https://github.com/Fooblitzky/DCS_keycaps/blob/master/images/DCS_Keycap_Spacebars.png)

-I've tried to make these as accurate as possible, but they may be off to a small degree.
-Use at your own risk (if any).
+I've tried to make these as accurate as possible, even making them thin DCS instead of thick (don't hate me), but they may be off to a small degree.
+Use at your own risk (if any.)

 So far I have only provided the most popular keycap sizes per row.
 There are a few more in the Signature Plastics DCS family, but rarely used on modern keyboards so I have choosen to omit them at this time.